 How to start your own business?

-You can start a company in Estonia within minutes, but when does it make sense to register a business and how to make all the right steps?
+When does it make sense to establish a private limited company and how to make all the right steps?
 Adam Rang, the Communications Director at Unicount, a top company formation agent in Estonia, shares recommendations on this topic.

 When choosing a legal form for conducting business in Estonia, you have to think rationally and make things clear, for example, in Excel spreadsheets.
 If a private person provides services or sells hand-made items to other private customers, the cost of materials is low and the expected income for the calendar year is less than 25,000 euros, we do not recommend registering as a sole proprietor.
 Life is much easier when you just open a Entrepreneur account with LHV Bank, where all the national taxes are automatically withheld on a monthly basis without any accounting obligation.